Effective governance training for school boards: Where to begin

-Governance and oversight of management.
-School board members hear those terms from the time they are elected, throughout their training as board members, and in the standards laid out by state associations, the National School Boards Association, and even state boards of education and state education agencies/departments.
+"Governance" and "oversight of management."
+School board members hear those terms from when they are elected, throughout their training as board members, and in the standards laid out by state associations, the National School Boards Association, and even state boards of education and state education agencies/departments.
 While board members hear the terms frequently, few take the time to consider what both terms mean at their core.

 Oversight of Management

 Governance is an altogether different matter, though.
 To begin with, what does it even mean?
 Literally, it can be defined as: the processes of interaction and decision-making among the actors involved in a collective problem that lead to the creation, reinforcement or reproduction of social norms and institutions.
-Governance differs from government in that it focuses less on the state and its institutions and more on social practices and activities.
-Both the Latin and Greek trace the roots of governance as meaning 'to steer.'
+Both the Latin and Greek trace the roots of governance as meaning "to steer."

 To steer more nearly represents the heart of what board members should be doing in their governance role.
-So how is it that they default away from the primary role of their positions ' the one that has the potential for the biggest impact on the culture of the community?
-Lack of understanding of what it entails.
-Lack of confidence about the impact it can have, as well as how to go about it.
+So how is it that they default away from the primary role of their positions – the one that has the potential for the biggest impact on the culture of the community?
+The answer is two-fold: lack of understanding of what governance entails; and lack of confidence about the impact governance can have, as well as how to go about it.

 Former School Board Member Jeanetta Smith, Denton ISD, Denton, Texas, recollects her father, as a school board member in the 1940s, stopping his plowing to interview a potential teacher in the field where he was working.
-Board work moved away from this level of participation to more of an oversight role as legislation became increasingly specific about educators and their role as district administrators.
-School reform of the late 1980s/early 1990s focused on district employees, from administrators to teachers.
-Very little attention was paid to the board.
-In 1985, policy analyst Chester Finn went so far as to call elected boards both an 'anachronism and an outrage.'
+Since then, board work has moved away from this level of participation to more of an oversight role as legislation became increasingly specific about educators and their role as district administrators, while largely ignoring the board.
+School reform of the late 1980s and early 1990s focused on district employees, from administrators to teachers.
+Very little attention was paid to the board itself.
+In 1985, policy analyst Chester Finn went so far as to call elected boards both an "anachronism and an outrage."

 The more recent focus on accountability has increased the pressure on school board members to become a meaningful part of the team.
-Empirical evidence is showing the correlations between school board behaviors and student achievement.
+Empirical evidence shows the correlations between school board behaviors and student achievement.

 Governance Training Is the Key

-If the roles of board members are changing, how can board members make the needed shift?
-Most states require school board training, to some degree.
-While it varies from state to state in terms of amount, method of delivery, topics and accountability, there is the clear notion that boards need training.
-While Missouri focuses on initial training, requiring 16 hours in the first 12 months, other states, such as Texas, Arkansas, Illinois, Washington and New Mexico, require additional annual training.
-A cursory glance at the approved topics in Missouri shows that while the balance of training topics is still skewed toward oversight, governance topics are appearing with increasing representation: Student Achievement, School Law, School Finance, Board Policy, Board Relations, Board Operations, Goal Setting/Strategic Planning, Advocacy and Communications.
+As the roles of board members change, how can board members make the shift necessary to keep up?
+Most states require school board training to some degree.
+While this training varies from state to state in terms of amount, method of delivery, topics and accountability, there is a clear notion that boards need training.
+Missouri focuses on initial training, requiring 16 hours in the first 12 months; other states, such as Texas, Arkansas, Illinois, Washington and New Mexico, require additional annual training.
+A cursory glance at the approved topics in Missouri shows that while the balance of training topics is still skewed toward oversight, governance topics are appearing with increasing representation: Student Achievement, School Law, School Finance, Board Policy, Board Relations, Board Operations, Goal Setting/Strategic Planning, Advocacy and Communications, to name some examples.

 Technology and Modern Governance

-BoardDocs, a Diligent brand, provides an answer to all those fears through a secure portal and training to ease the transition.
+Diligent Community provides an answer to all those fears through a secure portal and training to ease the transition.
 If board members are going to focus their training on improving outcomes and changing behaviors, progress needs to be monitored and updated regularly.
-It is counterproductive to have ongoing training or coaching without having the results of those attempts noted and benchmarked.
-Strategic goals can be updated and trainings recorded in the portal.
-Training on the BoardDocs platform is available in order for the tool to become a seamless part of the board's transition.
+It is counterproductive to have ongoing training or coaching without recording and benchmarking the results.
+With Diligent Community, strategic goals can be updated and trainings documented in the portal.

-Perhaps one of the best outcomes of improved governance is a sense of trust and faith that forms in the community.
-Transparency is a hallmark of community expectations in this modern era and a key driver in creating trust.
+Perhaps one of the best outcomes of improved governance is a sense of trust and faith that forms in the community the board serves.
+Transparency is a hallmark of community expectations, and a key driver in creating trust.
 Trust translates into support.